ToolsDAO/ConsortiumKit/README.md

 <br/>

-Feel free to fork, create an issue or pull request, reach out with questions or comments, or interact with this repository however you like 🙂
+Feel free reach out with any comments or interact with this repository however you like 🙂

 <br/>